jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 2. Preheat bed to operating temp (ABS = 100c PLA = 60c?) ## EXPERIMENTAL
 2. Get Z probe trigger distance
-    1. Move down until Z probe triggers (If you don't have a light check with M119)
+    1. Run G28 to home Z
-    2. Back off by 1mm
+    2. Descent to Z0 locatoin `G0 Z0Back off by 1mm
     3. Go down by .1mm increments checking with M119 each time Until triggered In simplify3d you can just use the Z distance check